 The full-time MSW program is designed to offer students the opportunity to complete the degree in two years.
-Students take a total of 20 courses, including two field placements (596, 597, 598, & 599) over the course of four semesters.
+Students take a total of 20 courses, including two field placements (SWG 596, SWG 597, SWG 598, and SWG 599) over the course of four semesters.

-The MSW Program offers a part-time option for students, designed for completion within a four-year curriculum with the option of accelerating for completion within three years.
+The part-time option is designed for completion within three or four years.
 Students take two or three designated courses per semester and have a field placement during the second and third years.
-There is no field placement in the first or fourth years of the part-time program.

 Part-time students must be aware that in their second and third years they are required to complete a specific number of field practicum hours: 16 hours per week in second year and 20 hours per week in the third year.
 In some cases, students with very inflexible schedules can negotiate to do 12 hours per week over a longer period of time.
 In all cases, students must accept the commitment to daytime hours for field.
 There may be some field hours in the evening, but these placements are limited because many agencies and field instructors do not offer evening hours.